Table of Contents

 To make a custom document, you’ll have to make another directory which should be in the child theme.
 And this ought to be named as WooCommerce, which should be put in wp-content/themes/mythemename/.
 This will guarantee that, while you update your parent theme of Woocommerce, none of the modifications that you did will be eradicated.

-So the new folder, as in the image above, can override the new WooCommerce template files, above the default one of Woocommerce.
-Accordingly, the structure of the folder needs to coordinate precisely too.
+So the new folder, can override the default Woocommerce template files.
+The structure of the folder needs to be coordinated precisely too.
 Let’s say, you need to alter the file (template) placed in wp-content/plugins/woocommerce/templates/emails/, then you might want to duplicate it and glue it into the wp-content/themes/yourthemename/woocommerce/messages/.

-You have built the template that will show how shopping cart will look when there are no products in the cart.
-See the following photo.
+You have built the template that will show how shopping cart will look when there are no products in it.

-Look at the photo above, it has a button “Return to shop” and a message before it.
-The below code is written to do this designing.
+The below code is written to do this designing of an empty cart page with a ‘Return to shop’ button and a message before it.
 In the next step, you will learn how to change it.

 if ( ! defined( 'ABSPATH' ) ) {